Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Limitations, Future Work and Conclusion

 Another option is to design offline metrics based on these insights that developers can use during the model selection and training phase.
 For example, given that programmers spent a large fraction of the time verifying suggestions, offline metrics that can estimate this (e.g., based on code length and complexity) may be useful indicators of which models developers should select for deployment.

-\section{Conclusion}
+Future work will aim to test the effectiveness of these design suggestions as well.

+\paragraph{Beyond Programming.} We also hope our methodology is applied to study other forms of AI assistants that are rapidly being deployed.
+For example, one can make an analogous \cups taxonomy for writing assistants for creative writers or lawyers.

+\subsection{Conclusion}

 We developed and proposed a taxonomy of common programmer activities (\cups) and combined it with real-time telemetry data to profile the interaction.
-At present, \cups contains 12 mutually unique activities that programmers perform between consecutive \coderec actions (e.g., such as accepting, rejecting, and viewing suggestions).
-We gathered real-world instance data of \cups by conducting a user study with 21 programmers within our organization where they solved coding tasks with \coderec and retrospectively label \cups for their coding session.
-We collected over 3137 instances of \cups and analyzed them to generate \cups timelines that show individual behavior and \cups diagram that show aggregate insights into the behavior of our participants.
-We also studied the time spent in these states, patterns in user behavior, and better estimates of the cost (in terms of time) of interacting with \coderec.
+At present, \cups contains 12 mutually unique activities that programmers perform between consecutive \copilot actions (e.g., such as accepting, rejecting, and viewing suggestions).
+We gathered real-world instance data of \cups by conducting a user study with 21 programmers within our organization, where they solved coding tasks with \copilot and retrospectively labeled \cups for their coding session.
+We collected over 3137 instances of \cups and analyzed them to generate \cups timelines that show individual behavior and \cups diagrams that show aggregate insights into the behavior of our participants.
+We also studied the time spent in these states, patterns in user behavior, and better estimates of the cost (in terms of time) of interacting with \copilot.

-Our studies with \cups labels revealed that, when solving a coding task with \coderec, programmers may spend a large fraction of total session time (34.3\%) on just double-checking and editing \coderec suggestions, and spend more than half of the task time on \coderec related activities, together indicating that introducing \coderec into an IDE can significantly change user behavior.
-We also found that programmers may defer thoughts on suggestions for later and simply accept them when displayed.
-Programmers also spend a significant amount of time waiting for suggestions, possibly due to latency in \coderec's current implementation.
-The \cups diagram and patterns showed that, even if programmers defer thought, they end up spending time double-checking the suggestion later.
-We observed longer sequences such as cycles of accepts and verification, and sequences of consecutive accept with verification deferred at the end of these accepts.